 Brief overview below. *Full recipe at the end of blog post.

 - Almond Paste/Marzipan: Warm up marzipan or almond paste with water and crush into a smooth paste.

-- Wet Ingredients: Whisk butter with sugar until fluffy.
+- Wet Ingredients: Whisk marzipan paste with butter, followed by sugar, until fluffy.
+Stir in flavors.
 Add eggs, one at a time and continue to beat.
-Stir in flavors.

 - Dry Ingredients: Combine flour, baking powder and salt.
-Sift into egg-sugar mixture in batches, alternating with milk to get a batter that has a slow dropping consistency.
+Sift into egg-sugar mixture in batches, alternating with milk and corn starch to get a batter that has a slow dropping consistency.

 - Bake: Transfer cake batter to loaf pan and bake until a cake tester inserted into the center comes out clean.
 Remove from the oven and allow to cool.

 - Decorate: Top with apricot jam syrup and/or chocolate glaze.

 - Soften the marzipan paste really well into a smooth and pliable mass that mixes easily into the batter to prevent any lumps.

 - Fold the flour in evenly and scrape the bottom of bowl to not miss any flour.
 But do not over mix the batter.